 Thank you in advance for your understanding in this matter.

 Thank you for your interest in the Community Partner’s program.
-The application for the 2013 year is now online.
+The application for the 2015 year will be online Winter 2015.

 Please email email@example.com if you have any questions regarding the Community Partners Program.
 Thank you for all that you do for the community!

 The Pride Committee will review all completed applications by early May 2011, and will make a final decision on program selection.
 Once your organization is notified of the decision regarding your application, a final contract will be sent out to you, and you will be put in direct contact with the manager of the program for which your organization was chosen, whether Donations, Beverage, or Accessibility.